alexredd99/ECG-Meet-BLE/README.md

 # ECG-meet-BLE
 A compression algorithm for realtime ECG data transmission over BLE advertisements.
 Independently developed as a final project for my Wireless Protocols for IoT class, along with a research-style writeup.
+Development was done on the nRF52840DK, along with UC Berkeley's nrf52x-base repo https://github.com/lab11/nrf52x-base.
 Here are some stats I gathered on my own ECG recordings to help me create my algorithm.
 More information is in the writeup PDF.

 Statistics on ECG Data: